"Cupertino effect" meaning in English

 "raw_glosses": [

-"(computing, software) The replacement, by a spell checker, of words that it interprets as being misspelled, by words which are still incorrect in context."
+"(computing, software, originally) The replacement, by a spell checker, of words that are real (such as proper nouns or alternate spellings), but missing from its internal dictionary, with words that are starkly incorrect in context."

 ],